How to Install Soffit

-Soffit can be compared to vertical siding and its installation entails more than the actual panel itself.
-Soffit is used to protect the underside of eaves and porch ceilings and also provides a hidden vent system.
-Aluminum and vinyl are the predominant materials used for this installation that can also determine the positioning of the inside and outside corner posts.
-The availability of the material varies from solid, fully perforated or lanced, or combination soffits.
+Soffit is comparable to vertical siding, and its installation entails more than the actual panels.
+It protects the underside of eaves and porch ceilings and can provide a hidden vent system.
+Aluminum and vinyl are the predominant materials, and they are available in solid, fully perforated or lanced, or combination soffits.

-Prior to start check the surfaces as they should be uniform and straight.
-Be sure to reattach any loose board or shingle that might affect your installation procedure.
-Remove any existing trim.
-Consider possible obstructions such as utility lines.
-Panels may be cut to fit around them or contact your utility company for removal or replacement.
+- Identify possible obstructions such as utility lines.
+Panels may be cut to fit around them, or you can contact your utility company for removal or replacement.

 - Remove gutters.
 This can be cumbersome and difficult to do without damaging the gutters.
 If you plan to replace the gutters anyway and are not worried about damaging the old ones, this process goes much faster.

 Install Receiving Channels

 F-channels or J-channels can be used as receiving channels, and they should be attached by nails every 12 inches along the wall.